python-discord/aaaaAAAA/README.md

 We decided to use poetry for this game.
 For those unfamiliar with poetry, [here's](https://python-poetry.org/docs/#installation) a link to the docs!

-Running `poetry install` in the projects root directory will install all dependanies `poetry shell` will enter a shell
+Running `poetry install` in the projects root directory will install all dependencies `poetry shell` will enter a shell
-`poetry update` will update your poetry lock file if you added new dependanies
+`poetry update` will update your poetry lock file if you added new dependencies

 `poetry run task start` will start the game, equivilent to `python -m aaaaAAAA`